BouyguesTelecom/a7/README.md

 Static resources *(aka assets)* are prevalent in web projects.
 Yet one could say they have been sidelined for a long time, as handling these assets present particular challenges:

-- **Naming:** For most, these resources are few: a bit of a css, fonts and images; for some, these resources are manifold, and teams have to leverage some cognitive ingeniosity to architect and name directories; and either drop files in ill-named folders 🙈 or reinvent the wheel by imagining new conventions.
+- **Naming:** For most, these resources are few- a bit of a css, fonts and images.
+For some, these resources are manifold, and teams have to leverage some cognitive ingeniosity to architect and name directories; and either drop files in ill-named folders 🙈 or reinvent the wheel by imagining new conventions.

   🔠 **A7 enforces naming conventions**, based on [semantic versioning](https://semver.org/) and [industry standards](#inspirations).

 - **Serving:** Serving these assets is currently handled by: **(a)** the application server itself; and/or **(b)** a static storage service; and/or **(c)** a <abbr title='Content Delivery Network'>CDN</abbr> for nearby-server delivery.

-  💁 **A7 is a Docker-ready application server dedicated to static resources**, that is portable and gives you the best of both worlds: use it locally as well as a remote service, integrated in a cloud.
+  💁 **A7 is a Docker-ready application server dedicated to static resources**, that is portable and gives you the best of both worlds: use it locally or as a remote service, integrated in a cloud.

-- **Caching:** Relying on static storage services or <abbr title='Content Delivery Network'>CDNs</abbr> services bring value to the table, part of which is fine-tuned caching mechanism; this is clearly not always the case with custom implementations.
+- **Caching:** Relying on static storage services or <abbr title='Content Delivery Network'>CDN</abbr> services brings value to the table, part of which is fine-tuned caching mechanism; this is clearly not always the case with custom implementations.

   🐦 **A7 serves assets with immutability as standard** [all through](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Extension_Cache-Control_directives).

 ... to name a few.
-But also redirections (with [smart redirects](#adopt-smart-routing-conventions)), custom domains handling, CORS support, security, compressed directory download, resources discovery (with an [API](#api-mode)), centralized assets with a focus on reuse.
+A7 also addresses redirections (with [smart redirects](#adopt-smart-routing-conventions)), custom domains handling, CORS support, security, compressed directory download, resources discovery (with an [API](#api-mode)), centralized assets with a focus on reuse.

 ## Getting started

-1. Given a **directory of assets** `<my-assets-dir>` containing all the assets to serve;
+1. Given a **directory of assets** `<my-assets-dir>` containing all the assets to serve:

    <details id=assets-dir-guidelines><summary>Directory guidelines & structure example</summary><br>